GetStream/sign-in-with-apple-swift-example/README.md

 ## 📚 Tutorial

-This is the completed iOS and Node.js projects following the [Adding Sign in with Apple to your iOS App](https://getstream.io/blog/sign-in-with-apple-swift/) tutorial.
+This repository contains the completed iOS and Node.js projects following the [Adding Sign in with Apple to your iOS App](https://getstream.io/blog/sign-in-with-apple-swift/) tutorial.
 You should read it before trying to run this project as it contains many instructions not present in this README.

 ## ℹ️ About this repository